 There is so much power behind naming our emotions.
-We want to teach children a broad emotional vocabulary so that they are able to label their feelings and we are better able to support them.
+We want to teach children a broad emotional vocabulary so that they are able to label their feelings and we are better able to support them and their cognitive development.
 As children learn to identify their feelings they will often start with the most basic, often referred to as the “core emotions,” or the emotions that are innate and shared by everyone.
 There are a few models of what those basic emotions are.
 One widely popular model is by clinical psychologist Paul Ekman (1970), he names 6 basic emotions as sadness, happiness, fear, anger, surprise, and disgust.
 In 1990, he expanded this list adding pride, shame, embarrassment, and excitement.
 With all of the research out there on emotions, the studies are far from complete, but one thing is very clear – naming our feelings helps us develop skills to manage our emotions.

 Children experience complex feelings just like us; anger, excitement, gratitude, frustration, and joy.
 Children are not born with the ability to label how they are feeling.
 Often, we see their emotional expression shown through facial expressions, body language, and behaviors.
 We need to give children the tools to express themselves appropriately – they need the vocabulary along with an understanding of how emotions feel in their bodies.